ethanjli/liquid-handling-robotics/examples/firmataIO/coreProtocolDetailed/README.md

-# pzyDetailed
+# coreProtocolDetailed

-This Arduino sketch implements position control of the pipettor axis.
-It behaves the same way as the pRobot sketch, except it avoids using high-level macros provided by `StandardLiquidHandlingRobot.h` which simplify sketch code; this sketch shows all the details of the classes provided by the library in their full glory.
+This Arduino sketch implements only the basic communication protocol (namely the [Core](https://liquid-handling-robotics.readthedocs.io/en/latest/messages/core.html) and [Board](https://liquid-handling-robotics.readthedocs.io/en/latest/messages/board.html) protocol subsets).
+It behaves the same way as the coreProtocol sketch, except it avoids using high-level macros provided by `StandardLiquidHandlingRobot.h` which simplify sketch code; this sketch shows all the details of the classes provided by the library in their full glory.
 The Arduino must be controlled over a Serial Firmata connection (such as from Snap4Arduino).

 ## Hardware